Zalron/Match.Fantasy/README.md

 2-3 similar games
 Puzzle Quest Series, Bejeweled Series, Rouge
-What games are most similar to this game.
-Listing the specific features where appropriate

 Unique selling points
-It's combining roguelike and match 3 elements ?
-Is this game combining known features in a unique way?
+It's combining roguelike and match 3 elements

 What’s enjoyable/positive about this game?
 Play it for a mixer of match 3 light RPG elements for puzzle solving fun!